opawg/podcast-rss-useragents/README.md

 ## AAC file acceptance

-AAC files are accepted by almost every podcast player.
+AAC files are accepted by almost every podcast player, and can offer lower filesize or enhanced quality.
 The `acceptsaac` field is an opinionated one, reflecting the major >1% podcast players and their support for AAC files.
 Spotify and Deezer specifically do not support AAC.
 We've had some compatibility issues with Castro.
 The field is set to `1` only if it's a major podcast player that has been tested specifically for AAC playback.

+## Opus file acceptance

+Opus files are accepted by a minority of podcast players, but work flawlessly in (for example) Chrome on every device except iOS/iPadOS; or any KaiOS device.
+Opus files play well on Android devices, but aren't always imported by podcast apps.
+If the `acceptsopus` flag is set, you can safely default to an Opus file (typically a third of the MP3 filesize).

 ## Subscriber reporting